reinier/reinierladan-website/README.md

-This is the source code for the website [reinierladan.nl](http://reinierladan.nl)
+This WAS the source code for the website [reinierladan.nl](http://reinierladan.nl).
+This repo is deprecated due to technical dept in the dependencies.
+Don't have time to fix it now so the site is hand written for now.
+This repo is for future reference only.

 # Development instructions